 On April 13th I went to Glen Helen Nature Preserve with one of the many photo groups I belong to.
 The goal, wildflowers.

 As always when hiking or really just leaving the roadway I took the handheld GPS with me.
-This serves several purposes: Help me find the vehicle if I were to get lost or come back a different train, and it helps me to know exactly (well close enough) as to where I took the photo.
+This serves several purposes: Help me find the vehicle if I were to get lost or come back a different trail, and it helps me to know exactly (well close enough) as to where I took the photo.

 Notice below I brought up the screen on the GPS showing the exact time.
 This will help if so if the camera’s clock is off I have a photo of the time that it should read (so I can shift the capture time).

 Now remember I said this was APRIL 13, 2019….
 Notice what date it says…. yeah neither did I until I got home.
 This was a software issue with this model of Garmin GPS, it required an update and me to manually change the date in the tracklogs so I could use the data.
 Continue reading “No picking the wildflowers”